pletourneau/pizzaActual/README.md

 myPizza;
 Expected Output: Pizza {toppings: Array(3), size: 'med'}

+Test 6: "it should allow user to select as many toppings as they wish"
+Code: let myPizza = new Pizza(["pep", "mush", "sausage", "babies", "a random shoe", "a copy of Hitchhikers Guide", "a Towel"], "med") myPizza;
+Expected Output: Pizza {toppings: Array(8), size: 'med'}

 Describe Pizza.prototype.cost

 Test 3: "it should add 1 to price if "topOne" is defined"